unclesyova/Sparkify/README.md

 1. Data was downloaded and analyzed.
 2. Data was preprocessed and reshapen, suitable features were designed.
 3. ML model was built and trained.
 4. The results were tested and assessed with the f1 score metric.
-5. The final result was deployed on IBM cloud with a larger dataset.

-The final results are 0.65 for the small dataset and 0.57 for a larger dataset deployed on IBM cloud.
+The final results are 0.63 for the small dataset.
 Source code is scalable and suitable to analyze different datasets.

 ### License